 - You cannot be claimed as a dependent on someone else’s tax return.

-As healthcare costs continue to rise, using an HSA can offer relief.
+As healthcare costs continue to rise, using an HSA or FSA can offer relief.
 To see how much you could save on medical expenses, try using our Health Savings Account Savings Calculator or Health Savings Account Contribution Calculator.
-Take a look at your financial situation and then talk to one of our HSA representatives to determine if an HSA can serve you and your family’s healthcare needs and savings goals.
+Take a look at your financial situation and then talk to one of our Health Account Services representatives to determine if an HSA or FSA can serve you and your family’s healthcare needs and savings goals.
 Once you open your HSA, be sure to take advantage of our online HSA tools, so you can better manage your account.